 There are many mouse jiggler gadgets available online that claim to be undetectable.
 Do not believe it.

-It can’t be repeated enough: do not download mouse jiggler apps like Caffeine and others.
+We can’t stress this enough: do not download mouse jiggler apps like Caffeine and others.

 Do not rely on any type of mouse moving app or software to “game” your activity related to your employer.